 - Students participating in homestays are fully vaccinated.

-- To the extent possible, students will only be placed in homestays where all eligible family members, as defined by host-country law, are fully vaccinated.
-Please note that homestay families may have children that are not yet eligible for vaccination.
+- To the extent possible, students will only be placed in homestays where all eligible family members, as defined by host-country law, are fully vaccinated (as defined by their local health authority).

-Students will be informed about the vaccination status of their homestay family prior to placement.
-In certain countries where SIT operates, there may be legal limitations to our ability to verify vaccination status.
-If there are any unvaccinated family members who are eligible for the vaccine, or we are not able to formally verify vaccination status, to the extent possible, students will be given the option of alternative accommodation if they are uncomfortable with the arrangement.
+- In certain countries where SIT operates, there may be legal limitations to our ability to verify the vaccination status of host family members.
+Furthermore, homestay families with vaccinated adults may have children who are not eligible yet for vaccination.)
+If we are not able to formally verify vaccination status, or if there are family members who are eligible for the vaccine but remain unvaccinated, students will be informed prior to their arrival.
+To the extent possible, students will be given the option of alternative accommodation if they are uncomfortable with the arrangement.

 To the extent possible, in places where these conditions cannot be met or in locations where risk has increased after students have entered the homestay and the homestay is considered unsafe, SIT will utilize alternative accommodation such as hotels, guesthouses, apartments or other viable and safe options available in the program country.

 SIT defines an “international excursion” as a student educational trip planned and led by SIT outside of the program host country.